-Washington Elementary School District #6 2024-2025 Parent/Student Handbook Agreement Forms
+Washington Elementary School District #6 2025-2026 Parent/Student Handbook Agreement Forms

-We acknowledge receiving and reading the entire 2024-2025 Student/Parent Handbook including:
+We acknowledge receiving and reading the entire 2025-2026 Student/Parent Handbook including:

-- the Behavior Support Chart stated on pages II XXXI - the Student Violence/Harassment/Intimidation/Bullying Policy on pages XIX and XXVII; - the Student Photographs section stated on page 6; - the Electronic Information Services Agreements stated on the reverse side of this form, page 7 and the Responsible Use Agreement on page XLIII of the Appendix; - the Searches/Seizures/Warrants Policy stated on pages XXXIX. - the District will use an automated dialer system Finalsite Mass Notifications) to communicate occasional messages and emergency information on page 2.
+- the Behavior Support Chart stated on pages II- XXXII - the Student Violence/Harassment/Intimidation/Bullying Policy on pages XX and XXVIII; - the Student Photographs section stated on page 6; - the Electronic Information Services Agreements stated on the reverse side of this form, page 7 and the Responsible Use Agreement on page XLIV of the Appendix; - the Searches/Seizures/Warrants Policy stated on pages XL. - the District will use an automated dialer system ParentSquare Mass Notifications) to communicate occasional messages and emergency information on page 2.

 I, and my child(ren), agree to abide by all school and District policies and procedures outlined in the handbook.
-In return, I expect the administration, faculty and staff of my child's(ren's) school to provide my child with the type of education stated and implied in the Parent/Student Handbook.
+In return, I expect the administration, faculty and staff of my child's (ren's) school to provide my child with the type of education stated and implied in the Parent/Student Handbook.
 I understand that there are consequences that will result if my child violates the District's Discipline Policy or Electronic Services Agreement in a way that may impact and/or disrupt the educational services described in the Parent/Student Handbook.
-(Please include your e-mail address if you wish to receive educational information from Washington Elementary School District and/or communication from our Finalsite Mass Notification system.)
+(Please include your e-mail address if you wish to receive educational information from Washington Elementary School District and/or communication from our ParentSquare Mass Notification system.)

-For eighth grade parents only, please check the box:

-☐ I intend to enroll my 8 th grade student at Glendale Union High Schrequest that the Washington Elementary School District provide my records to Glendale Union High School District. •

 Student's Printed Name:

 Homeroom Teacher: Grade:

 Student's Signature:

 Parent's Signature: Date:

 E-mail Address:

-Please see reverse to read and sign the Electronic Information Services (EIS) Agreements.

-Please sign and return this form, both FRONT and BACK, to your child's (ren's) homeroom teacher.
+• FRONT and BACK, to your child's (ren's) homeroom teacher.
+In the Electronic Information Services (EIS) Agreements.

+OFFICE

-OFFICE DATE RECEIVED: INITIALS:
+DATE RECEIVED: INITIALS: